wikimedia/search-highlighter/README.md

 but is handled independently for each of the ```matched_fields```.
 Note also that ```boost_before``` works with ```top_scoring```.

+The ```max_fragments_scored``` option lets you limit the number of fragments scored.
+The default is Integer.MAX_VALUE so you'll score them all.
+This can be used to limit the CPU cost of scoring many matches when it is likely that the first few matches will have the highest score.
+This is quite likely the configuration also contains ```boost_before```.

 The ```matched_fields``` field turns on combining matches from multiple fields, just like the Fast Vector Highlighter.
 See the [Elasticsearch documentation](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-request-highlighting.html#matched-fields) for more on it.
 The only real difference is that if ```hit_source``` is left